Cleveland Denny: Pro career

 Denny turned pro in 1976, fighting out of Montreal, and remained unbeaten in his first 11 pro fights, including a win over Jean LaPointe in 1977 for the Canadian lightweight title.
 He lost the belt the following year to Gaetan Hart by split decision.
 In a 10-round rematch on June 20, 1980, Denny was knocked out with 12 seconds left in the final round.
 Sportswriter David Johnston of the Gazette of Montreal wrote that "Late in the 10th round, Hart caught Denny with an uppercut as he pulled away, and charged in with a series of punches that shook his opponent.
-By the time Denny had slumped back against a ring post, the 67-year-old referee, Rosario Bailargeon, made a motion to stop the fight, but hesitated.
+By the time Denny had slumped back against a ring post, the 67-year-old referee, Rosario Baillargeon, made a motion to stop the fight, but hesitated.
 Hart rushed past and hit Denny with about five more punches, sending him to the canvas, his jaw locked on his mouthpiece."